AdobeDocs/analytics-platform.en/help/stitching/use-stitching-ui.md

 >Bad IDs are also referred to as BAVIDs in the Customer Journey Analytics interface.
 >

-When you have custom or placeholder values in the person ID field (for example, `undefined`), these  values can affect [stitching and reporting data quality](/help/stitching/faq.md#undefined-person-id-values).

-A Bad ID is an identifier:
+In Customer Journey Analytics, a Bad ID is an identifier:

-* with a specific ID value that originates from either a persistent ID or a person ID field in a stitching-enabled datasets, **and**
+* with a specific ID value that originates from either a persistent ID or a person ID field in stitching-enabled datasets, **and**
 * is on more than one million (1,000,000) events in the connection data, within a month.

 When an ID value is marked as a Bad ID, any future events that contain that ID value are discarded from the connection data and does not show up in the reporting.

+Examples of Bad IDs use cases:

+* You have custom or placeholder values in the person ID field (for example, `undefined`).
+Such values can also affect [stitching and reporting data quality](/help/stitching/faq.md#undefined-person-id-values).
+* In a field-based stitching configuration, if multiple people share a device and the total number of transitions between users exceeds 50,000.
+In this scenario, the stitching process stops to use the person ID info for that device, and only uses persistent ID info instead.
+Consequently, all dataset events from that device are sent into connection data with the persistent ID identity, with a high chance of causing a Bad IDs situation.

 >[!NOTE]
 >The **[!UICONTROL Stitching metrics]**, including **[!UICONTROL Bad IDs]**, are calculated based on a limited set of data.
-To identify Bad IDs presence for a dataset you plan to use for stitching, refer to the [Bad IDs](/help/technotes/badids.md).
+To identify Bad IDs presence for a dataset you plan to use for stitching, refer to the [Bad IDs technote](/help/technotes/badids.md).
 >